bazelbuild/bazel-watcher/README.md

 ### Termination

-SIGKILL is used by default to kill the subprocess.
+SIGKILL is used by default to kill the subprocess during restart or exit of ibazel.
 This signal may be changed to any of your choosing.
-Adding a flag `--signal=SIGTERM` would make ibazel to use SIGTERM instead.
-This allows graceful shutdown of the subprocess which might be required by some run types like a Docker image.
+Adding a flag `--signal=SIGTERM` would make ibazel to use SIGTERM instead of SIGKILL.
+Some run types, like running a Docker image, might require using signal like SIGTERM to shutdown properly.
 The signal flag is not supported on Windows.

-SIGINT makes ibazel to send SIGKILL or signal provided by `--signal` flag to kill the subprocess.
-Before subprocess closes, another SIGINT would make ibazel to send hardcoded SIGKILL to force termination of the subprocess.
-Yet another SIGINT will then terminate ibazel itself.
-Also, ibazel will exit on its own when a bazel query fails, but it will stay alive when a build, test, or run fails.
+Ibazel will exit on its own when a bazel query fails, but it will stay alive when a build, test, or run fails.
 We use an exit code of 3 for a signal termination, and 4 for a query failure.
 These codes are not an API and may change at any point.

 ### What about the `--watchfs` flag?